Artoria2e5/text-plistlib/README.md

 This library accepts the following extensions to textual plists:
 * Custom encoding: historically, plists may be written in a wide variety of encodings.
 We default to UTF-8, but this is configurable.
 * Trailing commas for arrays: everyone loves trailing commas.
+* Values in collections are nullable.
+This means that all dictionaries can use the `.strings` extension of `key;` and null elements of arrays can be denoted by commas.
+In Python they translate to `None`.
 * The top level of dictionary is assumed as in `.strings` files, no matter how complex the inner data structures are.
 This makes for better config files.

 License